sitestacker/docs/_articles/develop-on-site-stacker/get-started-with-site-stacker.md

 You may encounter a similar error when trying to start the Site Stacker container:

-*docker: Error response from daemon: driver failed programming external connectivity on endpoint sitestacker (72d1a09c2c172cc42527627b642d1e718ab0d7e68c938ddf4d03c699a616f670): Error starting userland proxy: listen tcp 0.0.0.0:80: listen: address already in use.*
+*docker: Error response from daemon: driver failed programming external connectivity on endpoint ss (72d1a09c2c172cc42527627b642d1e718ab0d7e68c938ddf4d03c699a616f670): Error starting userland proxy: listen tcp 0.0.0.0:80: listen: address already in use.*

 You probably already have Apache (or another browser) running on ports 80 and 443.
 To bypass this you can temporarily stop the browsers (e.g. `sudo apachectl stop`) or use different ports in the docker command.